-When filling a casual vacancy the board undertakes a formal process to identify and assess potential candidates.
+When filling a casual vacancy the Board undertakes a formal process to identify and assess potential candidates.
 Hills retains a director search firm to identify and vet potential candidates.
-The nomination committee interviews and shortlists candidates and all board members meet and interview the preferred candidate.
-Reference and probity checks are undertaken by both the search firm and reference checks of the final candidate by the Chairman and the Chairman of the Nomination committee.
+The Directors interview the shortlists candidates.
+Reference and probity checks are undertaken by both the search firm and reference checks of the final candidate by the Chairman.

-At the first AGM following the appointment of a director they stand for election.
+At the first Annual General Meeting following the appointment of a director they stand for election.
 At that time their experience and qualifications are provided to shareholders to enable them to elect or not to elect the new director.